Find Kesem Programs

 Registration is now open for:

-For program dates and locations, click the Register button above or visit each program's page.
+Use our interactive map to find program dates and locations, or click the Register button above to get signed up today.

 For Kesem kids and our college student volunteers, Kesem is a life-changing experience that spans far beyond a week at summer camp, or a day at other events.
 It gives them the joy, connection, and resilience they need, and gives parents the comfort of knowing their kids are supported.